spacemeshos/docs/docs/experimental/node-split.md

 The current go-spacemesh node is a monolithic application that includes all the logic required for consensus, smeshing, and other services.
 This makes it difficult to run the node on low-resource devices, as the node requires a significant amount of resources to run.
 By splitting the node into two separate services, we can enable users to run the smeshing logic on a separate device, while still connecting to a remote node for the rest of the services.
 This allows users to run the node on low-resource devices, while still participating in the Spacemesh network.

 ### Benefits
-1. **Lower system requirements**: Users can run the smesher service on low-resource devices, while connecting to a more powerfull node for the rest of the services.
+1. **Lower system requirements**: Users can run the smesher service on low-resource devices while connecting to a more powerful node for the rest of the services.
 2. **Better failover and redundancy**: Currently when you need to restart a node you also need to restart the smesher service.
 With the node split you can restart the node without affecting the smeshing process.
 Starting smeshing will be also much quicker because it will *not* need to wait for the node to sync as the node will be running elsewhere.
-Multiple smesher services can be connected to the same node, and nodes can be hot swapped without affecting the smeshing process.
+Multiple smesher services can be connected to the same node, and nodes can be hot-swapped without affecting the smeshing process.
 3. **Lower OpEx**: Smesher service can be shut down wherever not needed to save costs and resources.
-Additionally, only a single node is required for multiple smeshing services and it can run where it's most cost effective, which is not necessarily where the semshing service runs.
+Additionally, only a single node is required for multiple smeshing services and it can run where it's the most cost-effective, which is not necessarily where the smeshing service runs.
-4. **Better node maintanability**: The node can be updated without affecting the smeshing process and the smeshing service can be updated without re-syncing.
+4. **Better node maintainability**: The node can be updated without affecting the smeshing process and the smeshing service can be updated without re-syncing.
 This makes updates simpler and less risky.
 ## Running the PoC

 There are two distinct configuration/setup methods possible:
 1. Using locally running node and smesher service
 2. Using remote running node and local smesher service

-We will use a Docker Compose based setup for both options.
-While it's possible to run the PoC without Docker, it's more complicated, so for simplicity we'll use Docker.
+We will use a Docker Compose-based setup for both options.
+While it's possible to run the PoC without Docker, it's more complicated, so for simplicity, we'll use Docker.

 Both setups will run two smesher services connecting to the same node.
-Please note that one smesher service can have multiple post services connected to it, as is currently the case with node and post services.
+Please note that one smesher service can have multiple post services connected to it as is currently the case with node and post services.
 However, in this PoC we're using only one post service per smesher service.

 ### Using locally running node and smesher service